zopefoundation/Zope/zdgbook/source/Products.rst

 Consider this interface for a multiple choice poll component (see `Poll.py <examples/Poll.py>`_)::

-  from Interface import Base
+  from zope.interface import Interface

-  class Poll(Base):
+  class IPoll(Interface):
       "A multiple choice poll"

-      def castVote(self, index):
+      def castVote(index):
           "Votes for a choice"

-      def getTotalVotes(self):
+      def getTotalVotes():
           "Returns total number of votes cast"

-      def getVotesFor(self, index):
+      def getVotesFor(index):
           "Returns number of votes cast for a given response"

-      def getResponses(self):
+      def getResponses():
           "Returns the sequence of responses"

-      def getQuestion(self):
+      def getQuestion():
           "Returns the question

 How you name your interfaces is entirely up to you.
-Here we've decided not to use an "I" or any other special indicator in the name of the interface.
+Here we've decided to use prefix "I" in the name of the interface.

 Implementing Interfaces
 -----------------------